TMT Charitable Foundation Inc.

 Priority Areas

-Based on 2023 grantmaking patterns, the foundation supports:
+Based on recent grantmaking patterns, the foundation supports:

-• Education: Major focus area, including independent schools (Greenwich Country Day School - $1.6M) and higher education institutions (Trustees of Dartmouth College received three grants totaling $2.6M)
+• Education: Major focus area, including independent schools (Greenwich Country Day School - $1.6M) and higher education institutions (Trustees of Dartmouth College received three grants totalling $2.6M)

 • Youth Development: Boys and Girls Club, League 42, Goshen Valley Boys Ranch (each receiving $75,000)